This is the fully buzzword compliant version suitable for

 additional areas of

 interest: Anonymity, Privacy, practical application of

 long term impact and building something that lasts are as

 important to me as my own professional growth, academic

 I'm specifically looking to take my career beyond contributing to any single company, and towards improving the industry in general.

 If you are a recruiter, please read this before contacting me.

 I'm also working (on-again/off-again) on a textbook for my class on System Administration.
 Working title: ``Principles of System Administration''

-Specialties: Large scale System Administration and Infrastructure Architecture; conceptual integrity; infrastructure security; threat modeling; scalable infrastructure tools; all things unix; automation of any thinkable task; most of what has become known as "DevOps" lately.
+Specialties: Large scale System Administration and Infrastructure Architecture; conceptual integrity; infrastructure security; threat modeling; scalable infrastructure tools; zero trust; all things unix; automation of any thinkable task; most of what has become known as "DevOps" lately.